 In October 1988 The Countess of Brecknock, together with Dame Mary Fagan and Dr Marjorie Williams, launched an appeal to build a four-bedded hospice within the grounds of the Andover War Memorial Hospital and fund the unit for the first five years.
 The Foundation Stone was laid by the Duchess of Kent in May 1989 and the Hospice building was completed in August 1990 with the first patients admitted on 17 September 1990.
 Sadly, Lady Brecknock died in August 1989 and did not see her dream become a reality.

 The new Hospice – Brecknock House, opened in April 2020.
 It provides 10 patient bedrooms with their own ensuite and ‘Cuddle Bed’ which can be extended to accommodate a partner, family member or bariatric patient.
 We are the only hospice in the UK which has all our bedrooms equipped with these beds.
-There is a family room for relatives to use, treatment and therapy rooms, multi-faith room, improved visitors and reception areas.
-Day care has been enlarged and enhanced.
+There are open plan public areas, a family room for relatives to use, treatment and therapy rooms, quiet room, improved reception areas.
+Our Day care has also been enlarged and enhanced.

 All care is provided completely free of charge and the Hospice Charity is hugely reliant on voluntary donations and the generosity of our local community to ensure the Hospice can maintain the high level of services and care it provides.